Unity-Technologies/MeshSyncDCCPlugins/Docs/en/BuildDCCPlugins.md

 > under the *Build* folder, which if executed, will turn the prompt into a
 > "Developer Command Prompt for VS 2017".

+The build results will be located in *Dist/<DCC_Tool>* folder.
+Refer to the [installation guide](Installation.md) to install the plugin for each DCC tool.

 # Building on Mac OSX

 ## Prerequisites (Mac)